skygroundmedia/lambda-exercises/Basics/app-01/README.md

 # Workflow

-My process is to create Lambda functions on my local computer.
-Using Node Package Manager, I am installing special libraries such as ```faker``` and ```lodash``` which means that I cannot copy and paste the code directly into the Lambda console.
-Instead, I am zipping up the Javascript files and uploading them to AWS S3.
-From there, I am linking the new Lambda functions to the .zip file.
+My development process starts off with me writing NodeJS functions on my local computer.
+Since I am using NPM modules ```faker``` and ```lodash```, I cannot copy and paste the code directly into the Lambda Dashboard.
+Therefore, I am zipping up the Javascript files and uploading them to an AWS S3 Bucket.
+From there, I assign the new Lambda functions to the .zip file.